ARTICLE CONTENT AND FORMATTING REQUIREMENTS

 Articles that have not been published before, are not being considered in other periodicals and meet the requirements are accepted for publication in the journal.

-Articles in English, which are translated from Ukrainian or Russian, must be accompanied with a text in the original language, drawn up in accordance with the requirements.
+Articles in English, which are translated from Ukrainian, must be accompanied with a text in the original language, drawn up in accordance with the requirements.

 Deadlines for articles submission: